TolikPylypchuk/SharpHook/docs/articles/logging.md

 ## Advanced Usage

-If you use structured logging then you may want to use the message format and arguments directly, instead of using the formatted result. `LogEntry` contains properties which can help you with that:
+If you use structured logging, then you may want to use the message format and arguments directly, instead of using the formatted result. `LogEntry` contains properties which can help you with that:

 - `Format` - the format of the log message which can be passed to `String.Format`.